HMS Valerian (1916): History

+On Dominion Day, 1 July, 1924, Valerian crew members paraded at the Plains of Abraham, Quebec for the inauguration of the Cross of Sacrifice erected in remembrance of the Canadians lost in the First World War.

+On 20 October 1925 she arrived at Baltimore to support Britain's Schneider Trophy team.
+The fastest British entry, the Supermarine S.4, crashed into the water on 23 October and Valerian assisted in the salvage.
+Valerian returned to Bermuda at the conclusion of racing.

 Loss

-HMS Valerian, under her Captain, Commander W. A. Usher, was returning to the HMD Bermuda from providing hurricane relief in the Bahamas (her second post-hurricane mission of mercy to the British West Indies that autumn), trailed by another hurricane.
+In 1926 HMS Valerian was returning to HM Dockyard Bermuda from providing hurricane relief in the Bahamas trailed by another hurricane.
 A shortage of coal in the Bahamas had forced her to put to sea with only enough to complete her journey, which meant that her mass, and hence her displacement, was a great deal less than would normally be the case, reducing her stability in rough seas.
-She last radioed after sighting Gibb's Hill Lighthouse early in the morning of the 22 October 1926, at which time the crew saw no sign of an approaching storm.
+She last radioed after sighting Gibb's Hill Lighthouse early in the morning of 22 October 1926, at which time the crew saw no sign of an approaching storm.
 By the time she reached the Five Fathom Hole, she was being overtaken by the storm and conditions were too rough to risk the channel through the reefs.
 The crew were forced to turn southward to obtain sea room from the reefline lest they be driven on the rocks, and headed directly into the storm.
 She fought the storm for more than five hours, but after the eye passed overhead conditions became more dangerous with the wind more powerful and no longer coming from the same direction as the sea.
 As the ship's Captain, Commander William Arthur Usher, described at the Court Martial: